 For the same reason, you cannot "create a directory" or have an "empty directory" in S3.
 If you decide to be deceived into the three structure provided by the console, you will notice that as soon as you delete all the files in a "directory" you lose the directory itself.

 Files - I mean, objects - are logically stored in a huge flat container named Bucket.
 You can have up to 100 buckets per account.
 A bucket and it's objects are entirely contained in a single AWS Region.

-When creating a new bucket you must choose the region and a name, that must be globally unique across all AWS accounts and must be DNS friendly.
-These restrictions exists because the bucket name is then used to address the single objects as URLs like this:
+When creating a new bucket you must choose the region and a name, that must be globally unique across all AWS accounts and be DNS friendly.
+These restrictions exists because the bucket name is then used to distribute objects on the web using URLs like this: